reactive-python/reactpy/docs/source/core-concepts.rst

     async def send(patch):
         sent_patches.append(patch)
         if len(sent_patches) == 5:
-            # if we didn't cancel the renderer would continue forever
+            # if we didn't cancel the dispatcher would continue forever
             raise asyncio.CancelledError()